Steven L. Peck: Works

 Peck has published many scientific articles on ecology and ecological simulations in his work as a professor of biology at BYU.
 The topics of his literary works include evolution and religion.

 Terryl Givens stated that Peck's work is "full of theological and metaphysical insight and probing".
 In a review for Dialogue, Mormon fiction scholar Michael Austin wrote that Peck is "one of Mormonism's best living writers" and that he writes with "a genre-busting literary style."
-In a book review of Wandering Realities published in BYU Studies, Scott R. Parkin described Peck as maybe "the most important Mormon fiction writer producing today."
+In a book review of Wandering Realities published in BYU Studies, Scott R. Parkin described Peck as possibly "the most important Mormon fiction writer producing today."
 He wrote that Peck's works are by people who identify with Mormonism to the extent that they no longer question their own identity as a Mormon, and react to conflict based on that identity.

 Critical reception

 In A Short Stay in Hell (2009), a man must find the book of his life's story among every possible book.
-David Spaltro described the novella as "one of the most original and powerfully moving things I’ve ever read" and has acquired the rights to adapt it into a film.
-Doug Gibson at the Standard Examiner wrote that a hell that contains an "eternity of the mundane" was a "pretty effective hell."
+David Spaltro described the novella as "one of the most original and powerfully moving things I’ve ever read", and has acquired the rights to adapt it into a film.
+Doug Gibson at the Standard Examiner wrote that a hell that contains an "eternity of the mundane" is a "pretty effective hell."
 Derek Lee at Rational Faiths wrote that the novella encouraged reflection on the nature of the afterlife and what living forever would mean.

 The short story collection Wandering Realities (2015) contains stories set on other worlds and this one, and many are "just plain weird" featuring "odd characters driven by peculiar demons, with each tale told in a different voice and structured in a unique way," as described by reviewer Scott R. Parkin in BYU Studies.
 Parkin concluded that Peck's stories move Mormon storytelling beyond a critique of the church as an institution and towards and more analytical approach to the inner life of Mormon characters.
 Steve Evans said the stories were "wondrous and rich."

-In a summary of Peck's book, Evolving Faith (2015), Michael Austin wrote: "Because all knowledge incorporates subjective assumptions, both religion and science require an element of faith."
+In a summary of Peck's book Evolving Faith (2015), Michael Austin wrote, "Because all knowledge incorporates subjective assumptions, both religion and science require an element of faith."
 Literal interpretations of scripture cheat "both religion, by ignoring what the author of the text was really trying to tell us, and science, by setting up unnecessary oppositions between important religious principles and easily testable facts."
 At the Association for Mormon Letters (AML), Heather Young wrote that Evolving Faith had "enlarged my appreciation for my time on earth and the part I can play in protecting its immeasurable gifts."
-At By Common Consent, Steve Evans said the book was "not for beginners" and uses terminology that is difficult to understand, and that the two parts of the book were not well-connected.
+At By Common Consent, Steve Evans said that the book was "not for beginners" and uses terminology that is difficult to understand, and that the two parts of the book were not well-connected.